PennTURBO/disease-diagnosis-knowledgegraph-pipeline/TURBO_disease_diagnosis_knowledge_graph_build_procedures.md

 The terms `api.user` and `api.pass` refer to a GraphDB user with permission to write in the disease diagnosis repository, along with that user's password.

-**The configuration file provides the names of two RDF files that must be present in the GraphDB server's import directory.** The location of that directory can be determined by visiting `http://graphdb_server.domain:port/import#server` and clicking on the "?
+**The configuration file provides the names of two RDF files that must be present in the GraphDB server's import directory.**

+- `icd9_to_snomed.triples.file`
+- `snomed.triples.file`

+The location of the GraphDB import directory can be determined by visiting `http://graphdb_server.domain:port/import#server` and clicking on the "?
 Help" button in the upper right.
 The default port is 7200.
+It can also be detemined by examining the  `<graphdb-distribution>/conf/graphdb.properties` file, understanding that most of the settings will be undefined and therefore set to implicit defaults.

 **`icd9_to_snomed.triples.file`** should be set to the name of a file containing an RDF direct mapping of the ICD9/SNOMED relations available in https://download.nlm.nih.gov/umls/kss/mappings/ICD9CM_TO_SNOMEDCT/ICD9CM_TO_SNOMEDCT_DIAGNOSIS_201812.zip.
 A UMLS account is required to obtain the ICD9/SNOMED mappings.
 See https://uts.nlm.nih.gov//license.html

-This RDF direct mappings only need to be created once, and any one of several approaches could be used, as long as they use the predicates expected by  `disease_diagnosis_dev.R`.
+These ICD9/SNOMED RDF direct mappings only need to be created once, and any one of several approaches could be used, as long as they use the predicates expected by  `disease_diagnosis_dev.R`.
 Up to now, GraphDB's OntoRefine feature has been used (http://graphdb.ontotext.com/documentation/free/loading-data-using-ontorefine.html).
 OntoRefine's default settings can be used to load the two CSV files from `ICD9CM_TO_SNOMEDCT_DIAGNOSIS_201812.zip` into two different OntoRefine projects.
 The following SPARQL could then be run over each of the two projects to load the direct mappings into one named graph.